carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 screen.
 You can drag-and-drop files between the left (local) and right (remote) sides of the screen to transfer files.

-Finally, if you need to move large files (typically larger than a gigabyte) from one remote computer to another remote computer, using scp or rsync between the two remote computers will be more efficient than using Filezilla to move the file to your computer first and then to the second remote computer.
+Finally, if you need to move large files (typically larger than a gigabyte) from one remote computer to another remote computer, using `scp` or `rsync` between the two as this will likely be more efficient than using Filezilla (or related services).

 ## Archiving files